mohamadfeshki/Deep-learning-empowered-Flat-fluorescence-microscopy-/README.md

 # Deep-learning-empowered-Flat-fluorescence-microscopy-
-For a detailed description of the methodology and results, please refer to the full publication at https://doi.org/10.1364/OE.489677.
+For a detailed description of the files, please refer to the full publication at https://doi.org/10.1364/OE.489677.